-The County Government of Makueni has no plans of incurring debt in the financial year 2021/2022.
-The County's Budget will be balanced with the resource envelope available hence, there will be no anticipated need for deficit financing.
+The County Government of Makueni has consistently ensured expenditures and commitments are in line with the available resources.
+As such, we don't have any pending debts and has no plans of incurring debt in the financial year 2022/2023.
 However, the Government will continuously manage its cash flow through short term lending from commercial banks to offset delays in equitable share disbursements and own source revenue mobilization.

-MARY K. KIMANZI

-COUNTY EXECUTIVE COMMITTEE MEMBER - FINANCE AND SOCIO
+MARY K. KIMANZI COUNTY EXECUTIVE COMMITTEE MEMBER - FINANCE AND SOCIO ECONOMIC PLANNING

-ECONOMIC PLANNING